|

 Washington, D.C.
 The play premiered on Broadway in 2009 at the Eugene

 O'Neill Theatre, starring Jane Fonda as Katherine.
+The role marked her return to Broadway at the age of 71 and after a nearly half-century absence.
 Since then the

 play had regional premieres at professional theatres across the US